ajsoriar/paginated-tables/README.md

 # React paginated table

 This project is an example of paginated tables / React.js components.
-The pagination is managed in front side and in backend dempending on the example.
+The pagination is managed in the front-end or on the server side depending on the example / component.

 ![react-paginated-tables example](./demo/demo.jpg?raw=true "react-paginated-tables example")